cfn-modules/asg-singleton-amazon-linux2/README.md

 * Secure: Root volume is not encrypted at-rest (not possible unless the AMI is encrypted)
 * Secure: Root volume it not backed up
 * Monitoring: Network In+Out is not monitored according to capacity of instance type

+## Migration Guides

+### Migrate to v2

+* If `SystemsManagerAccess` is set to `true`, we no longer attach the AWS managed policy `AmazonEC2RoleforSSM` for security reasons.
+Instead we only allow the SSM agent to communicate with the backend and we enable Session Manager.
+If you need more permissions, checkout our [SSM example](https://github.com/cfn-modules/docs/tree/master/examples/asg-singleton-ssm).